1099

 The following information and settings must be verified before generating 1099 forms:

-• Review the instructions within the Verifying Company information section to setup company tax information
+• Review the instructions within the Verifying Company information section to set up company tax information.

 • Vendors that require 1099 forms must be identified.
 Review the Setting Vendor Information section for instructions.
-Per 1099-K regulations 1099 forms should only include those transactions that have been paid via check or cash.
-If an expense invoice has been paid via a “Bank Account” with a Bank Account Type of “Credit Card” or “Electronic Funds” the payment will not be included on the 1099 forms.
+Per 1099-K regulations, 1099 forms should only include those transactions that have been paid via check or cash.
+If an expense invoice has been paid via a bank account with a Bank Account Type of “Credit Card” or “Electronic Funds” the payment will not be included on the 1099 forms.